Owner: @Marcin Pawlowski

 1. During the session $s$:

-2. During the sampling, the node measures the quality of the service provided by the selected nodes as defined below in Data Availability Sampling Quality of Service Measurement.
+5. During the sampling, the node measures the quality of the service provided by the selected nodes as defined below in Data Availability Sampling Quality of Service Measurement.

 2. During the session $s+1$:

-1. The DA node generates an Activity Proof that contains opinion vectors, where all of the DA nodes are opinionated by the node for a positive or negative quality of service for new and old blocks.
+1. The DA node generates an Activity Proof that contains opinion vectors, where all of the DA nodes are rated by the node for a positive or negative quality of service for new and old blocks.

 2. The DA node sends an Active Message that is registered on the ledger and contains the node Activity Proof.